Chromatic convergence for the algebraic K-theory of the sphere spectrum: Basic properties of chromatic semiconvergence and proof of Theorem

 \begin{cor} Let $R$ be a connective ring spectrum and assume that $K(\pi_{0}R)$ and $TC(\pi_{0}R)$ are chromatically semiconvergent.
 Then $K(R)$ is chromatically semiconvergent if and only if $TC(R)$ is chromatically semiconvergent if and only if $TC(R;p)\phat$ is chromatically semiconvergent. \end{cor}

 We note that the requirement that $K(\pi_{0}R)$ is chromatically semiconvergent is equivalent to requiring that the localization map

 be $N$-truncated for some $N$; this is precisely the requirement that the Quillen-Lichtenbaum conjecture hold for $\pi_{0}R$ (as reformulated by Waldhausen).
-Work of Hesselholt-Madsen~\cite[Thm~D, Add~5.2]{HM2} shows that under finite generation hypotheses, the connective cover of $TC(\pi_{0}R)$ is equivalent to the algebraic $K$-theory of a ring.
+Work of Hesselholt-Madsen~\cite[Thm~D, Add~6.2]{HM2} shows that under finite (module) generation hypotheses, the connective cover of $TC(\pi_{0}R)\phat$ is equivalent to $K((\pi_{0}R)\phat)\phat$.
 In such cases, the requirement that $TC(\pi_{0}R)$ is chromatically semiconvergent is also a Quillen-Lichtenbaum conjecture requirement.

-Theorem~\ref{main:tracemethods} is an immediate consequence of the previous corollary since the Quillen-Lichtenbaum conjecture holds for $\bZ$, $\bZ_{(p)}$, and $\bZ\phat$, and we know that the algebraic $K$-theory and $TC$ of these rings are chromatically semiconvergent.
+Theorem~\ref{main:tracemethods} is an immediate consequence of the previous corollary since the Quillen-Lichtenbaum conjecture holds for $\bZ$, $\bZ_{(p)}$, and $\bZ\phat$, and therefore the algebraic $K$-theory and $TC$ of these rings are chromatically semiconvergent.

 Corollary~\ref{main:cor} follows from Theorem~\ref{main:tracemethods} and the following proposition, which is essentially~\cite[1.3]{BMY1}.

 \begin{prop} Let $S=\bS$, $\bS_{(p)}$, or $\bS\phat$.
 Then $TC(S;p)\phat$ is chromatically convergent. \end{prop}